virgs/medium-next-gen-stats/README.md

 Pagehub: https://pagehub.me/virgs

 #### Acknowledgement
-Thanks to and [tomastrajan](https://github.com/tomastrajan/medium-enhanced-stats) and [HcwXd](https://github.com/HcwXd/better-medium-stats) for sharing their ideas and source code.
+Thanks to [tomastrajan](https://github.com/tomastrajan/medium-enhanced-stats) and [HcwXd](https://github.com/HcwXd/better-medium-stats) for sharing their ideas and source code.
 You made my life a lot easier.